Scientific journal

 Review article

-Summary: Sugarcane juice (SJ) has gained popularity for its refreshing taste and flavour, making it a traditional beverage cherished in various cultures.
-Rich with sugars, vitamins, minerals, antioxidants, prebiotics, and bioactive compounds, SJ and its derivatives stand out as a healthful and rejuvenating option, making it an appealing natural alternative to commercial synthetic drinks.
-Augmenting SJ with probiotics not only enhances its health benefits but also elevates its commercial value.
-Despite its therapeutic effects, the limited shelf life of fresh SJ due to microbiological and enzymatic reactions necessitates effective preservation methods.
-Various emerging techniques, including ultrasound, high-pressure processing, pulsed electric field, and other hurdle techniques, have been explored to extend the shelf life of SJ by inhibiting enzymatic reactions and microbial growth, replacing conventional thermal treatments.
-These methods aim to ensure the safety and quality of SJ under milder or more efficient conditions, though the adoption of advanced technologies may involve higher operational and processing costs.
-This review focuses on the potential of SJ as a health drink and explores emerging techniques for preserving its nutritional and physicochemical values, paving the way for commercialisation.
+Summary: Sugarcane juice has gained popularity for its refreshing taste and flavour, making it a traditional beverage cherished in various cultures.
+Rich in sugars, vitamins, minerals, antioxidants, prebiotics and bioactive compounds, sugarcane juice and its derivatives stand out as promoting health and rejuvenating, making it an appealing natural alternative to commercialised isotonic beverages.
+Augmenting sugarcane juice with probiotics enhances its health benefits and also elevates its commercial value.
+Despite its potential therapeutic effects, the limited shelf life of fresh sugarcane juice due to microbiological spoilage and enzymatic reactions necessitates effective preservation methods.
+Various emerging techniques, including processing with ultrasound, high-pressure or pulsed electric field, and other hurdle techniques, have been explored to extend its shelf life.
+These methods act by inhibiting enzymatic reactions and microbial growth.
+They replace conventional thermal treatment to ensure the safety and quality of sugarcane juice under milder while efficient conditions, though the adoption of advanced technologies may involve higher operational and processing costs.
+This review focuses on the potential of sugarcane juice as a health-promoting drink and explores emerging techniques for preserving its nutritional and physico-chemical values, paving the way for its commercialisation.

-Keywords: hurdle technologies; plant-based drink; ergogenic; probiotics; food safety; antioxidants
+Keywords: hurdle technology; plant-based drink; ergogenic; probiotic; food safety; antioxidant